What can I expect?

 - If you are looking to have new flowers, shrubs or trees planted and want some advice on what to plant, then a gardening expert is the way to go.

-Why Hire A Lawn Care Company?
+Why Hire A Lawn Mowing Service?

-The biggest reason to hire a lawn care company is the time you’ll save.
+The biggest reason to hire a lawn care service is the time you’ll save.
 If you want to do your own lawn care, you’ll have to spend some time researching what exactly your lawn needs.

 Then you will need to drive to buy fertilizer, seed, equipment, and whatever else you need.
 Then, you will have the ongoing time commitment of mowing and maintaining your lawn.